 Dear President Xu Yangsheng, respected teachers, parents, and dear students:

-I am honored to be invited to The Chinese University of Hong Kong, Shenzhen, to share this significant moment in your lives with you all.
-Congratulations!
+Hello everyone!
+I am delighted to be invited to The Chinese University of Hong Kong, Shenzhen, to share this significant moment in your lives with you.
+Congratulations to all of you!

 In the era of information explosion, many students hope to grasp as much knowledge as possible and not miss any hot topics, inevitably feeling a bit ( ).
 I want to say that knowledge has no end, but learning can be focused; there are no shortcuts in learning, but effort can be enduring.
 The more choices we have, the more we need to stay清醒 and restrained, dedicating our precious time and energy to learning and thinking, using a strong inner core to face the changing world.